UEA-Publishing/argonauts-of-the-eastern-atlantic-2/content/chapter-19.md

 A shield, not unlike the one he is shown holding was loaned from the Missionary Museum to the British Museum in 1890 (Af, LMS.1), although it does not seem to feature in nineteenth century catalogues of the Missionary museum until the exhibition at Paris in 1867 (Chapter 20).
 The catalogue that was published around 1860, however, refers to this image in its description of an ornament made of large silver claws and glass beads, which appears on Rafaralahy’s chest.[^⁠47]

 Ellis’s visitors also expressed a great deal of interest in his photographic apparatus.
-He told them it was used for ‘taking people’s likenesses in a minute of two by means of the sun or the light’, and many asked him for portraits.
+He told them it was used for ‘taking people’s likenesses in a minute or two by means of the sun or the light’, and many asked him for portraits.
 One man quickly slipped home, returning with a large bundle of clothes, carried by one of his servants.
 This included ‘a handsome scarlet lamba and other attractive articles of dress’ he intended to wear for his portrait.[^⁠48]

 He was disappointed when told him Ellis needed time to assemble the camera and darkroom, and that the colour of the lamba wouldn’t appear in the monochrome image.
 Once Ellis prepared the necessary chemicals, he began making images using the wet collodion process.
 When he made positive prints from these a few days later, people were delighted, fetching friends and relatives who engaged in a long conversation ‘about how it could be done’: